 To balance the body’s energy system.
-Depression in Chinese medicine implies suicidal tendency and liver issue.
-Acupuncture would help these problems.
+Depression may lead to suicidal tendencies and liver issues.
+This form of Chinese medicine – acupuncture would help these problems.
 There is one acupuncture point Pericardium 6 which when needled can change a person’s mental state from negative to positive.

-There are a number of essential oils that help with balancing the body’s energies; mind; emotions and spirit.
+There are a number of essential oils that help with balancing the body’s energy, mind; emotions and spirit.

-A subtle, simple and powerful way to shift old energy patterns and transforms mental/emotional/physical states in need of transformation, with no negative side effects.
+A subtle, simple and powerful way to shift old energy patterns and transforms mental/emotional/physical states in need of transformation.
 This method is also very inexpensive.

 Reading books is great way to pass the time and keep your brain trained.
 Self-help books can offer ways to improve your thinking and attitude.
 Fiction books can offer a temporary escape from your problems.
 Reading other texts like poetry, philosophy and plays can also be very mentally and intellectually stimulating.

 Hearing Voices groups, and Living Skills groups.
 Having regular social interaction in the form of centre or a group can be great mental support.